lumen-cms/lumen-cms/README.md

   cms:{
    componentMapping:{
     'CustomComponent':{
-      name: 'lc-custom-component-edit', // important to use the prefix `lc-` | component to edit the content element
+      name: 'lc-custom-component-edit', // component to render the edit dialog
       icon: 'material-icon', // shows the icon in the bottom bar
       text: 'My custom component', // readable component title
-      view: 'lc-custom-component' // important to use the prefix `lc-` | component to view the content element }
+      view: 'lc-custom-component' // component to render the view }
    }
   }